ash8m/slurm-docker-cluster/README.md

 ## FreeIPA setup

-FreeIPA assigns users UIDs and GIDs that are outside the `100000:65536` range configured in `/etc/subuid` and `/etc/subgid` in the host.
-To switch to a FreeIPA-managed user inside a rootless Podman container, you need to extend this range on the host for the user running Podman.
+FreeIPA assigns user UIDs and GIDs that fall outside the default range (100000:65536) configured in `/etc/subuid` and `/etc/subgid` on the host.
+In a rootless container, these user and group IDs are mapped to the host using the ranges defined in those files.

+To successfully switch to a FreeIPA-managed user inside the container, you need to expand the subuid and subgid ranges on the host for the user running Podman.

 You can learn more about subuids and subgids in the context of containers [here](https://www.funtoo.org/LXD/What_are_subuids_and_subgids%3F).
-You can read more about how FreeIPA allocates id [here](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/8/html/configuring_and_managing_identity_management/adjusting-id-ranges-manually_configuring-and-managing-idm)
+You can read more about how FreeIPA allocates IDs [here](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/8/html/configuring_and_managing_identity_management/adjusting-id-ranges-manually_configuring-and-managing-idm)

 Here, the FreeIPA server is configured in `docker-compose.yaml` to allocate IDs starting from 100000000.
 By default, it can assigns 200,000 IDs starting from that starting point.